Dale Finucane: Early career

-2012 - 2014: Canterbury-Bankstown Bulldogs
+2012–2014: Canterbury-Bankstown Bulldogs

-In round 13 of the 2012 NRL season, Finucane made his NRL debut for the Canterbury-Bankstown Bulldogs against South Sydney, playing off the interchange bench in the 23-18 win at ANZ Stadium.
+In round 13 of the 2012 NRL season, Finucane made his NRL debut for the Canterbury-Bankstown Bulldogs against the South Sydney Rabbitohs, playing off the interchange bench in the 23–18 win at ANZ Stadium.
 On 30 September 2012, in the Bulldogs 2012 NRL Grand Final against the Melbourne Storm, Finucane played off the interchange bench in the 14-4 defeat.
 Finucane finished his debut NRL year with him playing in 14 matches for the Canterbury-Bankstown club in the 2012 NRL season.

 In round 20 against the Parramatta Eels, Finucane scored his first NRL career try in Canterbury-Bankstown's 40-12 win at ANZ Stadium.
 On 11 August 2013, Finucane extended his contract with Canterbury from the end of 2014 to the end of 2016.
-Finucane finished the 2013 NRL season with him playing all of Canterbury's 25 matches and scoring 1 try.
+Finucane finished the 2013 NRL season with him playing all of Canterbury's 25 matches and scoring one try.

 In February 2014, Finucane was selected in Canterbury's 2014 NRL Auckland Nines squad.
 On 4 May 2014, Finucane played for Country Origin against City Origin where he played off the interchange bench in the 26-26 all draw in Dubbo.
 On 5 October 2014, in Canterbury's 2014 NRL Grand Final against the South Sydney Rabbitohs, Finucane played off the interchange bench in the 32-6 defeat.
 Finucane finished the 2014 NRL season with him playing in 27 matches and scored 1 try for Canterbury.
 On 18 December 2014, after gaining a release from his Canterbury contract, Finucane signed a three-year contract with the Melbourne Storm starting in 2015.